Why many kids face dental issues?

 It is a chronic disease that is caused by bacteria usually, lives in our mouth.
 This bacteria mingles with the food and drinks that we consume, and create plaque and acid that cause tooth decay.

 Baby bottle tooth decay happens when your child’s mouth is frequently contacting with the sugary drink (fruit juices, milk).
 Because the child always has a bottle or a cup with them.
-Due to the constant sugar in the mouth, there is continuously something for bacteria to feed off.
+Due to the constant sugar in the mouth, there is continually something for bacteria to feed off.
 San Diego Periodontist of orange family dentistry recommends never send your child to bed with a bottle or sippy cup.

 Tooth grinding is an involuntary habit and common during childhood developmental stages.
 It can damage primary and permanent teeth and can also cause headaches, tooth and jaw pain.
 It usually does not require treatment, as a child typically stop grinding as they grow aged.
 However, if it persists, it can wear out teeth enamel leading to chipping or cracking of teeth.
-Kids dentist recommend night guards to protect teeth from grinding.
+Kids’ dentists recommend night guards to protect teeth from grinding.

 Gum disease is also known as gingivitis.
 It is also called gum inflammation, often caused by poor oral hygiene and plaque.
 It can result in tooth loss and bone damage.
-Orange Family Dental’s pediatric dentist in San Diego, CA help to reverse the gingivitis on early stage and help you improve your kid’s oral hygiene.
+Orange Family Dental’s pediatric dentist in San Diego, CA help to reverse the gingivitis on an early stage and help you improve your kid’s oral hygiene.

 How can I help prevent dental issues in my child?